torqlang/torqlang.github.io/index.md

 ## A fantastically simple approach to concurrent programming.

+### Why?

+Concurrent programming is notoriously hard.
+Mainstream programming languages require explicit control structures, resulting in unnatural, complex and tangled programs.

+### How?

-Mainstream programming languages are complex and unnatural for orchestrating concurrency because they require explicit control structures, resulting in complex and tangled programs.
-Torqlang solves this problem with a new programming model that replaces explicit control structures with implicit synchronization, making a sequential style that is fantastically simple but otherwise impossible in mainstream languages.
+Torqlang solves this problem with a patent-pending programming model, called Actorflow, that fuses message-passing concurrency with declarative dataflow, giving us a sequential style that is impossible to program in mainstream languages.

+### Where?

+Torqlang is a "source available" project hosted at GitHub.

 License: [Torqlang License v1.0](licensing/torqlang-license-v1_0)